uno36/ruby-capestone/readme.md

 ## 🔭Acknowledgments <a name="acknowledgements"></a>

-- We would like to thank Microverse. for giving us this wonderful opportunity to work on this project.
+- We would like to thank Microverse. for giving us this wonderful opportunity to work on this ruby-capstonr-project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>